What are PDF/E Files?

 PDF/E isn’t just for engineers.
 It’s used by a variety of professionals who work with detailed visuals and structured data:

-• Architects: Use for distributing, building designs, renderings, and project timelines across teams.
+• Architects: Use it to distribute building designs,, renderings, and project timelines across teams.

-• Civil Engineers: Take Help in sharing and reviewing construction plans, site layouts, and survey results.
+• Civil Engineers: Use it to share and review construction plans, site layouts, and survey results.

-• Manufacturers and Producers: Use product design, machinery layouts, and instruction manuals for clarity and accuracy.
+• Manufacturers and Producers: Use it for product designs, machinery layouts, and instruction manuals for clarity and accuracy.

 • Government Agencies: Use for city planning, permits, and public infrastructure documentation that requires accurate records.